pusher/pusher-js/README.markdown

     bundle install

+and create a local config file

+    mv config/config.yml.example config/config.yml # and edit

-Run a development server which serves bundled javascript from <http://localhost:4500/dev/version/pusher.js> so that you can edit files in /src freely
+Run a development server which serves bundled javascript from <http://localhost:4500/dev/version/pusher.js> so that you can edit files in /src freely.

     ruby devserver.rb

 In order to build the minified versions:

-    mv config/config.yml.example config/config.yml # and edit
-    ENVIRONMENT=development rake
+    ENVIRONMENT=development rake build

-If you wish to host the javascript on your own server you need to change [:js][:host] in `config.yml`.
+If you wish to host the javascript on your own server you need to change [:js][:host] in `config.yml` and then rebuild.

 ## Building

-./JFile declares all bundles, src dir and target dir.
+`./JFile` declares all bundles, src dir and target dir.
 See [https://github.com/ismasan/jbundle](https://github.com/ismasan/jbundle)
 Define the version number in JFile (should be in the format 1.2.3).

     rake build